 As the years have gone on, more and more programming languages were developed.
-Successively they abstracted writing programs into more and more English-like syntax.
-Eventually a language named C came along, and revolutionized how people thought about programs.
+Successively, these language have abstracted writing programs into more and more Englishlike syntax.
+Eventually a language named C came along, and revolutionised how people thought about programs.
 C was so successful that most of the successful programming languages of modern times use its style of writing code in one way or another - C#, C++ and Java especially.